omars44/pecl-windows-deps-installer/README.md

 # PECL Windows Dependency Installer (vcpkg)

-On top of supported pecl library dependencies
+On top of supported pecl library dependencies (https://windows.php.net/downloads/php-sdk/deps/).
+If there is a missing dependency, then this action would be of help.

-used in conjunction with https://github.com/derickr/setup-php-sdk
+can be used in conjunction with https://github.com/derickr/setup-php-sdk

 ## Inputs